microsoft/vcpkg-docs/vcpkg/users/port-overlays.md

 vcpkg uses port overlays so that you can use a library without requiring you to add it to the default catalog or maintain a custom registry.
 Port overlays are effective when you don't want to worry about versioning and simply want to use a library.

 ## Overlay Ports
-An overlay port refers to a new port or a drop-in replacement for an existing port.
+An overlay port typically refers to a new port or a drop-in replacement for an existing port.
 In either case, the overlay port will have the highest precedence in vcpkg dependency resolution and will always be selected.
-However, multiple ports added as overlays can introduce naming conflicts.
+However, ports added by multiple overlays can introduce naming conflicts.

 For example, `overlay-dir-A` and `overlay-dir-B` may both introduce the same overlay port `zlib`. vcpkg chooses `zlib` based on the lookup order in the list of overlay port paths.

 ## Configuration Syntax
 Overlay port paths can be specified directly on the vcpkg command line, added as a part of the manifest in `vcpkg-configuration` or introduced as an environmental variable.
 Path lookup order is also the same as above: first from a list in the command line, the manifest, and finally the environment.

-You can add the path to a directory containing several ports or the path to the port directory itself.
+Overlay port syntax:

-For example, `--overlay-ports=C:\custom-ports\sqlite3` refers to a single port and `--overlay-ports=C:\custom-ports` refers to a directory of ports.
+- Single overlay port: `--overlay-ports=<directory>\sqlite3` refers to a single port and
+- Directory of overlay ports: `--overlay-ports=<directory>` refers to a directory of ports.
 A valid port must contain both `vcpkg.json` and `portfile.cmake`.

-Syntax:
+You can add an overlay port in several ways:
 * Command-line: Add one or multiple `--overlay-ports=<directory>` options to your vcpkg command
 * [Manifest](../reference/vcpkg-configuration-json.md#overlay-ports): Populate the `"overlay-ports"` array in `vcpkg-configuration.json`
 * [Environmental variable](./config-environment.md#vcpkg_overlay_ports): Set `VCPKG_OVERLAY_PORTS` to a list of paths